World Professional Association for Transgender Health: Background

-1979-2000
+1979–2000

-The Harry Benjamin International Gender Dysphoria Association and Standards of Care (SOC) were conceived during the 5th International Gender Dysphoria Symposium (IGDS) in 1977.
-The organization was named in honor of Benjamin and supported a mixture of psychological and medical treatment.
-The founding committee was entirely American and consisted of Jack Berger, Richard Green, Donald R. Laub, Charles Reynolds Jr., Paul A. Walker, Leo Wollman, and transgender activist Jude Patton with Walker serving as president; The first SOC committee included all founding committee members with the exception of Patton, a vote by attendees having opposed a "consumer" board member.
-The Articles of Incorporation were approved in 1979 at the 6th IGDS and HBIGDA was legally incorporated 7 months later.
+The Harry Benjamin International Gender Dysphoria Association and Standards of Care (SOC) were conceived during the fifth International Gender Dysphoria Symposium (IGDS), in 1977.
+The organization supported a mix of psychological and medical treatment.
+The founding committee was entirely American and consisted of Jack Berger, Richard Green, Donald R. Laub, Charles Reynolds Jr., Paul A. Walker, Leo Wollman, and transgender activist Jude Patton, with Walker serving as president.
+The organization was legally incorporated in 1979.

-The initial Standards of Care, The hormonal and surgical sex reassignment of gender dysphoric persons, were published in 1979 and served both as clinical guidelines for treating patients and to protect those who provided the treatments.
-Versions 2, 3, and 4 of the SOC were published in 1980, 1981 and 1990 respectively under the same name with few changes.
-These versions of the SOC followed the gatekeeping model laid out by Benjamin, where clinicians set strict eligibility requirements, requiring evaluations from separate mental health professionals and compulsory psychotherapy.
-WPATH played a large role in the addition of "Gender Identity Disorder" to the DSM-III in 1980.
-These versions used the DSM-III's criteria for the diagnoses of "Transsexualism" and "Gender Identity Disorder of Childhood", which had largely been authored by Richard Green.
-This led to feedback loops in research where the diagnostic criteria were thought correct since transgender people provided the narratives expected of them to access care.
+The initial SOC, The hormonal and surgical sex reassignment of gender dysphoric persons, were published in 1979 and served both as clinical guidelines for treating patients and to protect those who provided the treatments.
+Versions 2, 3, and 4 of the SOC were published in 1980, 1981, and 1990, respectively, under the same name, with few changes.
+These versions of the SOC followed the gatekeeping model laid out by Benjamin, requiring evaluations from separate mental health professionals as well as compulsory psychotherapy.
+WPATH played a large role in the addition of "Gender Identity Disorder" to the DSM-III, in 1980.
+These versions used the DSM-III's criteria for the diagnoses of "transsexualism" and "gender identity disorder of childhood", which had largely been authored by Richard Green.
+This led to feedback loops in research, where the diagnostic criteria were thought correct since transgender people provided the narratives expected of them in order to access care.

-In the 1990s, WPATH was struggling to operate due to criticisms of their SOC in the trans community such as the requirement of the real life test, where patients had to socially transition for up to a year prior to hormones.
+In the 1990s, WPATH struggled to operate due to criticisms of their SOC from within the trans community, such as the requirement of a real-life test (RLT), according to which patients had to socially transition for up to a year prior to receiving hormone therapy.
 These critiques developed into a trans-led Advocacy and Liaison committee, marking the first time trans people were officially and actively consulted regarding their treatment.
-The 5th version, published in 1998, was titled the "Standards of Care for Gender Identity Disorders" to be consistent with the DSM-III.
+The fifth version of the SOC, published in 1998, was titled the "Standards of Care for Gender Identity Disorders", to be consistent with the DSM-III.
 It recommended but did not require psychotherapy and stated that while GID was a mental disorder, that was not a license for stigma.